 Although it's true that some things can't be controlled, parents should still give kids the space to share their fears.
 Encourage them to talk openly about what scares them.

 Older kids and teens are less likely to accept an explanation at face value.
 Their budding skepticism might hide the fact that they're bothered about a story.
 Your willingness to listen will send a powerful message and help them cope with these fears.

 Talk with your kids about what schools do to help protect their students.
 Many schools are taking extra precautions — some focus on keeping weapons out through random locker and bag checks, limiting entry and exit points at the school, and keeping the entryways under teacher supervision.
 Others use metal detectors.

-Lessons on conflict resolution have been added to many schools' courses to help prevent troubled students from resorting to violence.
-Peer counseling and active peer programs help students learn to watch for signs that a fellow student might be becoming more troubled or violent.
+Lessons on how to deal with problems in non-violent ways have been added to many schools' courses.
+Peer counseling and other programs help students learn to watch for signs that a fellow student might be becoming more troubled or violent.

 Another thing that helps make schools safer is greater awareness of problems like bullying and discrimination.
 Many schools now have programs to fight these problems, and teachers and administrators know more about protecting students from violence.

 - Know where your kids get news and information, whether they're watching TV or going online.

 - Recognize that news doesn't have to be driven by disturbing pictures.
 Public television programs, newspapers, or newsmagazines specifically designed for kids can be less sensational — and less upsetting — ways for them to get information.